Stuck-on-the-puzzle/startup/notes.md

 ## HTML

-This was easy.
-I was careful to use the correct structural elements such as header, footer, main, nav, and form.
-The links between the three views work great using the `a` element.
+I made sure I used the right structural elements for my website.
+I used the example from the github notes to help me keep my structure more organized too.

 The part I didn't like was the duplication of the header and footer code.
 This is messy, but it will get cleaned up when I get to React.